cloudmix-dev/workertown/www/docs/src/pages/docs/packages/feature-flags/introduction.md

 Any invalid conditions will be **ignored** at runtime when evaluating the flag.

-An example flag conditon looks like this:
+An example flag condition looks like this:

 ```json
 {